benjymous/annotations/sandman/sandman.19.md

 ##### Neil Gaiman and Charles Vess

+- Third story in anthology, _Dream Country_
-Third story in anthology _Dream Country_
+- Third story reprinted in trade paperback _Dream Country_
+- Audible Act I Chapter 20

-Third story reprinted in trade paperback _Dream Country_ Winner of 1991 World Fantasy Award in the short story category
+Winner of 1991 World Fantasy Award in the short story category

 **Note**: Charles Vess illustrated the text of the original play in a Starblaze edition that may still be available.